Skip to content

 Usenet

-If you use usenet these examples won't work because you make use of instant moves/atomic moves and not hardlinks.
+If you are using Usenet, these examples won't work due to making use of instant/atomic moves and not hardlinks.

-Test a import of a 4k remux (or any other big file and you should notice it's almost instant) and not a slower and more I/O intensive copy + delete.
+Test an import of a 4k remux, or any other big file, and you should notice it's almost instant and not a slower and more I/O intensive copy + delete.

-This is the easiest to check in my opinion.
+This is the easiest to check in our opinion.

 In your terminal cd to your download location and run ls -al or type ls -al /path/to/your/download/location/